 Some of the fees you can expect to pay when travelling include local ATM fees, international ATM fees, cash advance fees, cross currency conversion fees and the interest costs relevant to your credit card.

-This is usually a good option because you no longer have to pay currency conversion fees as long as you use the currency loaded on the card.
+This is usually a good option because you don't have to pay currency conversion fees as long as you use the currency loaded on the card.
 However, there may be reload fees that apply and some cards will charge you transaction fees for purchases, so it's a good idea to check this feature prior to leaving.
 Despite this, they are still a good option and may be better than a lot of credit cards.

 You can also use a general transaction account to access your funds while you're overseas but you have to be careful because it can also be an expensive way of accessing your own money, just like a credit card.
 You will have to pay a foreign currency transaction fee as well as an ATM owner fee.
 However, if you plan in advance, you could avoid paying some or even all these fees.

 When you withdraw cash from your transaction account via an ATM, you can expect to pay a foreign ATM fee of approximately $5, which is charged by the Australian financial institution.
 Then, you might have to pay a local ATM operator fee, which varies but you will be notified of the cost when you are performing the transaction.
 The foreign currency transaction fee is usually three per cent.